greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/highavail/topics/g-overview-of-segment-mirroring.html.md

 ![Spread Segment Mirroring in Greenplum Database](../../graphics/spread-mirroring.png "Spread Segment Mirroring in Greenplum Database")

-**Note:** You must ensure you have the appropriate number of host systems for your mirroring configuration when you create a system or when you expand a system.
+> **Note** You must ensure you have the appropriate number of host systems for your mirroring configuration when you create a system or when you expand a system.
 For example, to create a system that is configured with spread mirroring requires more hosts than segment instances per host, and a system that is configured with group mirroring requires at least two new hosts when expanding the system.
 For information about segment mirroring configurations, see [Segment Mirroring Configurations](../../../best_practices/ha.html#topic_ngz_qf4_tt).
 For information about expanding systems with segment mirroring enabled, see [Planning Mirror Segments](../../expand/expand-planning.html).